cherryclass/bluemix-nginx-php7-phpmyadmin-ssh/README.md

 ```  sh
 yourip - myuser - yourpassword - 22
 ```
-Desinstall it on Dockerfile if you want more security
+Desinstall it on Dokerfile and default.conf if you want more security

 ## Phpmyadmin
 Working on, for the moment, install Phpmyadmin official image in other container with *dbhost* the ip.